Aswatth/course-registration-frontend/README.md

 <hr>
 <h3>Professor</h3>
 <img src="readme_images/professor/0_professor_page.png">
-This will be the landing of professors displaying list of offered courses the logged in professor has offered.
+This will be the landing page for professors displaying list of offered courses the logged in professor has offered.
 On clicking on <i>Offer a new course</i> will navigate to the following page:
 <img src="readme_images/professor/1_available_course.png">
 Displaying list of courses available for offering.